 phone or buying special phones either with restricted functions such as the Gabb Phone, or with parental controls built-in.
 Phones that come with built-in parental controls tend to be much more powerful and reliable.

-Gabb offers several options for parents who are interested in a safe smartphone with built-in parental controls.
+Gabb only offers one option for parents who are interested in a safe smartphone with built-in parental controls.
 They also offer a Gabb smartwatch, but this review will remain focused on the phone options.

 After powering on the phone, Gabb software will be automatically loaded onto the phone and parents will be able to log in and set up the controls.
 The phone comes with a cellular plan already, so parents will not need to worry about purchasing one.
 However, parents are not able to change the phone plan if they would prefer to use a different carrier.